 That is how I came to her recipe for Grilled Cheese sandwiches.
-New York has suddenly gone from 72 degrees on Christmas Day to 12 degrees in the bat of an eye.
-Comfort food is called for on a daily basis.
-And what is more comforting than a grilled cheese sandwich?
+What’s more comforting than a grilled cheese sandwich?
 Its ideal companion is, to my way of thinking, a bowl of tomato soup.
 I happened to have canned some Heirloom Tomato soup which I’d brought along from Bridgehampton.
 You can be forgiven for using Campbell’s Cream of Tomato soup as long as you promise to cook it with milk, not water, and as long as you spike it with some cream just before serving.

 2. Add a minced clove of garlic.
-Grate a few generous handfuls of the best cheddar you can afford (Montgomery is particularly appealing), set a little aside, and gently combine the rest with the onion mixture.
+Grate a few generous handfuls of the best cheddar you can afford (Montgomery is particularly appealing), set a little aside, and gently combine the rest with the onion bacon mixture

 3. Butter one side of thickly sliced bread and heap as much of the mixture as possible between the slices.